Madrona Venture Group

 Prior to joining the venture capital industry as a Kauffman Fellow in 1998, he held positions with Lucent Technologies, AT&T, and Bell Labs.
 Patrick led engineering projects for software development, speech recognition, network design and operations.
 He also worked in product management for the optical networking business and marketing where he led new product launches.

-Patrick has served on many corporate, educational, and non-profit boards.
+Patrick has served on more than 25 private and public boards and done business in 30 countries.
 He is an inventor on several patents, has written extensively about innovation and is a frequent speaker at conferences.

 Education, Personal, and Fellowship